 There are countless examples of custodial interference, but here are some of the more common ways in which it may occur:

-- Refusing to hand off child to the other parent for a scheduled visitation
+- Refusing to exchange a child with the other parent

-- Limiting child's telephone or online contact with the other parent
+- Limiting the child's telephone or online contact with the other parent

 - Intentionally failing to return the child at the predetermined time